LuciaBeron3456/upwork-exam-v2/README.md

 ### Profile
 - It has a name and a description
-- Belongs to a user
+- Belongs to a profile

 ## Requirements
 - Use English for all code, comments, commit messages, and documentation